AngMaher/PP4-Where-Next/TESTING.md

 ### Bugs/known

-- Througout the project I came across the same error I done alot of research online but could not find a working solution, I was onto the tutors twice but was not resolved.
+- Throughout the project I came across the same error I did a lot of research online but could not find a working solution, I was onto the tutors twice but was not resolved.
 I found where the connections where on elephantsql and was able to manually close them as the error arose.
 My mentor also had a look.
 So the issue is still unresolved.

 ![bug connections](/docs/testing/bug-connections.png)